Tropaeolum tuberosum: Agronomy

 The plant thrives even in marginal soils and competes well with weeds.
 It is well-adapted to high-altitude subsistence agriculture and gives high yields; 30 tonnes per hectare are yielded at 3000 meters, but up to 70 tons per hectare have been produced under research conditions.
 Its extraordinary resistance to insects, nematode and bacterial pests is attributed to high levels of isothiocyanates.
 Although mashua is fully domesticated, it can persist in wild vegetation because of its aggressive growth and robustness.
 In Colombia, it is planted as a companion crop to repel pests in potato fields.
 Mashua’s high natural resistance to pests has made it a good crop for its potential in pest management.
 Glucosinolates contained in the plant have been shown to harm aphid herbivory.
-Spraying a crop with a mixture containing glucosinolates sourced from Masha can lead to up to 97% of aphid mortality.
-Molecules extracted from Mashua can be part of a viable, effective, and eco-friendly alternative to synthetic pesticides.
+Spraying a crop with a mixture containing glucosinolates sourced from mashua can lead to up to 97% of aphid mortality.
+Molecules extracted from mashua can be part of a viable, effective, and eco-friendly alternative to synthetic pesticides.
 Traits like these raise the potential for mashua to be used in agroecology.